Harshit3726/Project_on_Home_Equity_Prediction/README.md

 ## Models and Performance Metrics

-We built four supervised classification models:
+We built three supervised classification models:
 - Logistic Regression
+- Support Vector Machine
 - Decision Tree Classifier
-- Support Vector Machine

 The performance metric used for all models is the area under the ROC curve (AUC), which helps assess the models' ability to distinguish between defaulters and non-defaulters.